yingjingyang/manta-front-end/.github/pull_request_template.md

 ## If PR to `main`
 - [ ] Update the version number in `package.json` and `src/config/common.json`
+- [ ] Update the minimum required signer version number in `src/config/common.json` if applicable
 - [ ] Test following the procedure in `docs/manual_test.md`
 - [ ] Update `CHANGELOG.md`
 - [ ] Make sure that all PR's to `manta-signer` and `sdk` on which this PR depends are merged